arnodel/golua/quotas.md

 flags.
 It is possible to declare compliance with `(*GoFunction).SolemnlyDeclareCompliance()`

-Before execution, the current context's `SafetyFlags` value is checked against the compliance flags declared by the Go functions.
+Before execution, the current context's `RequiredFlags` value is checked against the compliance flags declared by the Go functions.
 If any of the required flags is not complied with by the function, execution will immediately return an error (but not terminate the context).